-Frances Benedetto (Mary Stuart Masterson) had loved Bobby (Anthony LaPaglia), he got her in a way no other man ever did, the only trouble is he abused her as well, leaving her body covered with bruises for no reason at all.
-It is because she loved him and that they had a son together that she put up with his beatings for a long time.
-Well for that reason and because Bobby was a New York City detective and Frances knew that cops protect their own, she had even seen Bobby get away with breaking the law because he carried a badge.
-But eventually she had enough and along with their son Robert (Will Rothhaar) seeks help and goes into a witness protection program, saying goodbye to everything she knew to start a new life in Florida where she met a much nicer man.
-But it doesn't take long for Bobby to use his skills and contacts to start tracking her down.
+Frances Benedetto (Mary Stuart Masterson - On the 2nd Day of Christmas) had loved Bobby (Anthony LaPaglia - The Garden of Redemption), he got her in a way no other man ever did, the only trouble is he abused her as well, leaving her body covered with bruises for no reason at all.
+It is because she loved him, and they had a son together, that she put up with his beatings for a long time.
+She also put up with his violence because Bobby was a New York City detective and Frances knew that cops protect their own, she had even seen Bobby get away with breaking the law because he carried a badge.
+But eventually she had enough and along with their son, Robert (Will Rothhaar), seeks help and goes into a witness protection program, saying goodbye to everything she knew to start a new life in Florida where she met a much nicer man.
+But it doesn't take long for Bobby to use his skills and contacts to track her down.

 "Black and Blue" in many ways reminds me of "Sleeping with the Enemy" but with a few differences starting with the fact that here we are talking a TV movie which is based on a true story.
 But unlike some TV movies "Black and Blue" is a lot more effective and certainly doesn't hold back when it comes to the abuse which we witness.
 It also benefits from a fantastic cast including Mary Stuart Masterson and Anthony LaPaglia who get into their characters and bring out the painful depth of the story.